A chronology of key events:

 2005 January - Trade unions organise wave of public sector strikes against proposed labour, pension and welfare reforms.

 2005 May - Referendum goes against proposed EU constitution.
 The result prompts a political shake-up, including the resignation of Prime Minister Raffarin.

 2005 June - International project group says France is to host the world's first experimental nuclear fusion reactor at Cadarache, near Marseille.

 2005 October-November - Largely immigrant communities in north-east Paris are hit by riots after two youths of North African origin are electrocuted in an electricity substation.
-The authorities deny that they were being chased by police at the time.
-Unrest escalates and spreads to other cities.
-Government introduces emergency measures to try to restore order.
+The authorities deny they were being chased by police.
+Unrest spreads to other cities.
+Government introduces emergency measures.

 2007 May - Nicolas Sarkozy, the former interior minister and leader of the ruling conservative UMP, wins a decisive victory in the second round of the presidential election.

 2007 June - The UMP wins parliamentary elections, but with a reduced majority.
 The party insists it still has a mandate to carry out its proposed reforms.

 2007 November - Civil servants take to the streets, along with workers from the transport and energy sectors, to protest against Mr Sarkozy's planned cuts in pay and jobs, and reform of pension benefits.
 There is widespread disruption of public services.